NotYourRootUser/diploma-dev/mission_1/mission1_presentation_checklist.md

 - How you tested responsiveness
 - What you'd improve next time

-Extra Tips
+tips
 - Keep code and site both open before class
 - Have a backup screenshot if internet is slow
-- Smile, relax — treat it like showing a cool project, not a graded exam
+- Smile, relax treat it like showing a cool project, not a graded exam